spouladchang/TIL/machine-learning/why-adam-is-the-industry-standard.md

 ---

 ### What I learned
-We previously saw two powerful tricks to improve Vanilla SGD:
+Two earlier techniques improved on Vanilla SGD in very different ways:
-1. **Momentum:** Adds "inertia" (like a snowball rolling down a hill) to power through flat regions and smooth out bounces.
+- **Momentum** adds "inertia" to gradient updates — like a snowball gaining speed downhill — so the optimizer powers through flat regions and stops bouncing in narrow valleys.
-2. **RMSprop:** Adds an "adaptive learning rate" (smart brakes) to slow down in steep ravines and speed up in flat valleys.
+- **RMSprop** adds an "adaptive learning rate" — like a smart transmission — automatically applying brakes on steep slopes and accelerating on flat ones.

-**Adam (Adaptive Moment Estimation)** simply takes these two concepts and smashes them together.
+**Adam (Adaptive Moment Estimation)** simply takes these two concepts and combines them.
 It calculates both the moving average of past gradients (the Momentum part, called the first moment) and the moving average of past *squared* gradients (the RMSprop part, called the second moment).